wrshoemaker/Bridge_change_of_measure_for_propagator_estimation/README.md

 $$

 ## Instructions
-In order to run the .py codes, a folder named "figures" has to be created in order to store outcomes.
+In order to run the .py codes, a folder named "figures" has to be created to store outcomes.

 ## License